jgz/tpl-helm-auto/README.md

 ### Extending this template

-The main way you would extend this is by modifying the DockerFile to load a different base image and then modifying it from there to suit your needs,
+The main way you would extend this is by updating the DockerFile to load a different base image and then modifying it from there to suit your needs,

 ### Github actions